argoproj-labs/argocd-operator/docs/reference/argocd.md

 Git repository credential templates to configure Argo CD to use upon creation of the cluster.

 This property maps directly to the `repository.credentials` field in the `argocd-cm` ConfigMap.
 Updating this property after the cluster has been created has no affect and should be used only as a means to initialize the cluster with the value provided.
 Modifications to the `repository.credentials` field should then be made to the `argocd-cm` ConfigMap directly or by using the Argo CD web UI or CLI.
+See the [Argo CD Documentation](https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/#repository-credentials) for the specifics on setting repository credentials.

 ### Repository Credentials Example